srijanshetty/notes/Computing/DB/db_implementations.md

 Consistency vs Availability(Latency/Response Time) Debate
 ==================================
 - We can have relaxed consistency for availability.
-- A buisness like hotels may want high availability, hence it allows for double bookings as it always has extra rooms.
+- A business like hotels may want high availability, hence it allows for double bookings as it always has extra rooms.

 Scaling
 =======

 # Horizontal Scaling
 - Adding more nodes to the cluster and partitioning the data